resibots/dynamixel_control_hw/README.md

 This piece of software provides a hardware interface for ROS control.
 Its aim is to allow generic software controllers to control a set of Dynamixel actuators.

 We are using it for our robots and developing it for this purpose.
-Version 0.0.1 is clearly no final code but it works for the basic usage.
+Version 0.1.0 is clearly no final code but it works for the regular needs.

 ## Features